CivityNL/civity-docs-edit/website/dataplatform_versioned_docs/version-4.1.0/dataplatform_introduction.md

 #### Public and private datasets

 Datasets can be marked as public or private.
 Public datasets are visible to everyone.
 Private datasets can only be seen by logged-in users who are members of the dataset’s organization.
-Private datasets are not shown in dataset searches unless the logged in user (or the user identified via an API key) has permission to access them
+Private datasets are not shown in dataset searches unless the logged in user (or when the user is identified via an API key) has permission to access them.

 #### Organizations